Why it’s Best to Get a Specialist Lawyer for Sex Offences

-Being accused of rape or sexual assault is a distressing experience and choosing a lawyer during this time can be incredibly difficult.
+Being accused of rape or sexual assault is a distressing experience and choosing a lawyer for sex offence charges can be incredibly difficult.

 Sexual offences are a specialist area of criminal law requiring tailored defence strategies which consider unique rules of evidence, the sensitives of complainants and an understanding of likely outcomes.